List of Uta no Prince-sama characters: HEAVENS

-Van has a flirtatious and brash personality.
-While he appears to be laid-back and uninterested in his idol work, he actually takes it very seriously when actually in the moment.
-He also fell in love with Haruka after he first heard her music, and in the anime is the only character to attempt asking her out on a date.
+Van is a flirtatious and brash man who sometimes appears to be laid-back and uninterested in his idol work, but can actually become serious when the situation demands it.
+He developed feelings for Haruka after he first heard her music, and in the anime is the only character to directly ask her out on a date.
+His image color is cobalt blue and his birthday is on December 12.